 - North Bridge Growth Equity (n/k/a Guidepost Growth Equity) in its acquisition and sale of a minority equity stake in Ingenious Med, Inc.

-- Providence Equity Partners in its acquisitions of TimeClock Plus, GlobalTranz Enterprises, Inc. and a majority stake in n2y, LLC; its sales of Vector Solutions and the Professional Association of Diving Instructors; and TimeClock Plus, LLC in its acquisition of Humanity.com Inc. (n/k/a Humanity.com LLC).
+- Providence Equity Partners in its acquisitions of TimeClock Plus, GlobalTranz Enterprises, Inc. and a majority stake in n2y, LLC; its investment in Sweetwater Sound, Inc.; its sales of Vector Solutions and the Professional Association of Diving Instructors; Blackboard Inc. in its sale to Anthology (a portfolio company of Veritas Capital and Leeds Equity Partners); and TimeClock Plus, LLC in its acquisition of Humanity.com Inc. (n/k/a Humanity.com LLC).

-- Providence Strategic Growth Partners in its acquisitions of BirdDogHR, ExakTime Innovations, Inc. and majority stakes in Singlewire Software, LLC and VendorSafe Technologies, LLC; its minority investment in and subsequent sale of GlobalTranz Enterprises, Inc.; in Boston Logic Technology Partners, Inc.’s acquisition of BackAgent; and its sale of its controlling interest in Tribute Technology Holdings, LLC.
+- PSG in its acquisitions of BirdDogHR, ExakTime Innovations, Inc. and majority stakes in Singlewire Software, LLC and VendorSafe Technologies, LLC; as lead investor in a $100 million Series C funding round for Introhive, Inc.; its minority investment in and subsequent sale of GlobalTranz Enterprises, Inc.; in Boston Logic Technology Partners, Inc.’s acquisition of BackAgent; and its sale of its controlling interest in Tribute Technology Holdings, LLC.

 - Summit Partners in its acquisition of a majority stake in Parts Town LLC.